vijaylondhe/DevOps-Projects/Project-18:Use-AWS-CloudFormation-to-Deploy-WebApplication-Stack/README.md

 ### Step 10: Create Nested Stack:

-- Go to the S3 service
+- Go to the S3 service, click on `vprofile-cicd-template-815` bucket
-- Upload the child templates in `stack-template` folder
+- Upload the child templates inside the `stack-template` folder
 - Go to the Cloudformation service
 - Create Stack
 - Uplaod the `cicdtemp.yml` template